airaria/TextBrewer/README.md

 ## Update

 **Jul 29, 2020**

 * **Updated to 0.2.0**:
-    * Added support for distributed data-parallel training with `DistributedDataParallel`: `TrainingConfig` now accpects the `local_rank` argument.
+    * Added the support for distributed data-parallel training with `DistributedDataParallel`: `TrainingConfig` now accpects the `local_rank` argument.
 See the documentation of `TrainingConfig` for detail.
+* Added an example of distillation on the Chinese NER task to demonstrate distributed data-parallel training.
+See [examples/msra_ner_example](examples/msra_ner_example).

 **Jul 14, 2020**
 * **Updated to 0.1.10**: